Timing resolution from beam tests on thin LGADs down to 16.6 ps: The EXFLU LGAD Design

 The EXFLU0 batch of sensors was implanted under the CHBL mode.
 A single-pad (SP) device measures 1.28~$\times$~1.28~mm$^{2}$ at the surface, while the dual-pad LGAD-PIN (LP) device measures 1.0~$\times$~1.0~mm$^{2}$ on each pad.

 The EXFLU1 batch of sensors differs from the EXFLU0 batch primarily in implantation, geometry, and periphery design.
 The EXFLU1 sensors were implanted under the CBL mode with the exception of one 20~\micron-thick design.
 The SP geometry is identical across EXFLU batches, whereas the EXFLU1 LP device has a smaller active area, measuring 0.75~$\times$~0.75~mm$^{2}$ per pad.
-The difference in periphery design results in a slightly lower bulk breakdown voltage on average for EXFLU0 sensors at a given thickness, but produces comparable results for the purposes of the timing study.
+The difference in periphery design results in a slightly higher average bulk breakdown voltage for EXFLU1 sensors than for EXFLU0 sensors at a given thickness, but it yields comparable results for the purposes of the timing study.
 The EXFLU0 and EXFLU1 schematics for both SP and LP devices are illustrated in Figure~\ref{fig:lgad_pin_single_pad_schematic}.

 The nominal thicknesses of the sensors studied at the Test Beam Facility range from 20 to 45~\micron.
 The effective active substrate thickness is therefore considered to be the nominal thickness minus 2~\micron for the LGADs.
 Considering the capacitance of each sensor using a parallel-plate approximation, the LP device with a smaller active area was used for sensors with an active thickness less than 35~\micron.
 This ensures that the sensor capacitance is maintained below 5~pF after full sensor depletion.